 The key to a reliable, long-lasting deck begins with the foundation.
-This article will talk about the different deck support options commonly used today in the decking industry.
+This article will talk about the different deck supports commonly used today in the decking industry.

 One of the most common support systems used for ground-level decks is pre-cast concrete pier blocks.
 These blocks are installed below the ground surface and offer a budget-friendly solution for many deck projects under 24-inches in total height.
 However, some high wind regions do not allow pier blocks regardless of finished deck height.